alvi00/My-Machine-Learning-Journey/2.django/readme.md

 4. then to start a project i had to write this - django-admin startproject alvi_project .

-5. then to start our main project i had to write python manage.py startapp main_project
+5. then to start our main project i had to write python manage.py startapp blog_app

+6. Had to add blog_app in settings.py